 At the top right of the list page, you can change the list view from All items to one of your custom views.
 You can also save a custom view by clicking Save view or if you are a list owner or administrator, you can manage views on the list settings page by clicking Manage views.

 You can export a list to Excel or create a PowerApp.
 PowerApps are a service for building custom business apps that connect to your data and work across the web and mobile - without the time and expense of custom software development.
-See Introducing Microsoft PowerApps for more info.
+See Introducing Microsoft PowerApps for more information.
 You can also use Microsoft Flow to automatic workflows between your apps and services to get notifications, synchronize files, collect data and other tasks.
 See Get started with Microsoft Flow for a quick overview.

 If you're working with a team, you can create alerts on your list and data to receive notifications when something has changed.